All Episodes

 So we have minority rights now.

-Minority rights, that's what counts minority rights, the rights of the minority against the tyranny of the majority.
+That's what counts minority rights, the rights of the minority against the tyranny of the majority.

-Because the DC circuit is the last court in line for appeals to the Supreme Court in many cases, but they won't accept some of these cases, and so she's the equivalent of a Supreme Court justice.
+Now all of a sudden, Janice Rogers Brown, she may as well be on the Supreme Court because the D.C.
+Circuit is the last court in line for appeals to the Supreme Court in many cases, but they won't accept some of these cases.

 Well, no, she's not.

-The DC Circuit Court of Appeals is not the Supreme Court.
+The D.C.
+Circuit Court of Appeals is not the Supreme Court.

 You intellectually explain this to me.